martinvonz/jj/docs/branches.md

 updated both locally and on a remote.

-To resolve a conflicted state in a local branch (e.g. `main`), you can move the branch to the desired target with `jj branch`.
-You may want to first either merge the conflicted targets with `jj merge`, or you may want to rebase one side on top of the other with `jj rebase`.
+To resolve a conflicted state in a local branch (e.g. `main`), you can move the branch to the desired target with `jj branch move`.
+You may want to first either merge the conflicted targets with `jj new` (e.g. `jj new 'all:main'`), or you may want to rebase one side on top of the other with `jj rebase`.

 To resolve a conflicted state in a remote branch (e.g. `main@origin`), simply pull from the remote (e.g. `jj git fetch`).
 The conflict resolution will also